 And when done correctly, tells those consumers that their brand is active and focused on communication.

 Having a social media presence without an active social media marketing strategy can be just as catastrophic for your business as having no plan at all.

-Before we get into how to build an effective social media marketing strategy, here is a look at a few of the ways social media marketing can improve your business.
-For the ultimate list of benefits, continue reading about LYFE Marketing’s Top 75 benefits of social media marketing.
+Before we get into how to build an effective social media marketing strategy, here are some ways social media marketing can improve your business.

 7 Major Benefits of Social Media Marketing